SZeravic/Unity/RG_Project/Assasins/Documentation/README.md

 # Documentation
-More in depth documentation can be found in the current directory inside "RG_Assasins_Documentation" .docx and .pdf format files.
+More in depth documentation can be found in the current directory inside "RG_Assasins_Documentation" files.

 ## Project Description
 Assasins is a 3D turn based game revolving around a chess-like board where the main objective is to successfully reach the desired goal on the board.